Updated on: August 1, 2022

 While ExpressVPN is my top VPN for Windows, there are a lot of other great options available.
 CyberGhost VPN is secure, fast, and very cheap, and ProtonVPN comes with great privacy features (and also has the best free plan for Windows users).
 Private Internet Access (PIA) allows Windows users to customize the VPN in a lot of different ways, and PrivateVPN has a very user-friendly Windows app with a Simple View for beginner users and an Advanced View for tech-savvy users.

 Are there any free VPNs for Windows?

 Yes, there are free VPNs available for Windows.
 But free VPNs usually lack standard security features, have slow speeds, may log your personal data, and set a limit on the amount of data you can use.

-That said, I still recommend purchasing a reasonably-priced VPN like ExpressVPN, CyberGhost VPN, or one of ProtonVPN’s premium tier-based payment plans.
+That said, I still recommend purchasing a reasonably-priced VPN like ExpressVPN, CyberGhost VPN, or one of ProtonVPN’s premium payment plans.
 They’re all secure, fast, good for streaming and torrenting, and come with a 30-day money-back guarantee.

 Is it safe to use a VPN on my Windows device?